 - Add the ground lamb and stir through, breaking the meat apart with a spatula.
 Cook the lamb with onions for 8 minutes, stirring frequently.
 At first, the lamb meat will release a lot of juices but as you keep stirring and cooking it, the liquid will evaporate and the meat will star to brown.
 Once that happens, that’s when we add other ingredients.

-- Once the lamb has browned off slightly, add another half a teaspoon of salt, spices, garlic and lemon zest and stir for 10-15 minutes, allowing the aromas to be released over heat.
+- Once the lamb has browned off slightly, add another half a teaspoon of salt, spices, garlic and lemon zest and stir for 10-15 seconds, allowing the aromas to be released over the heat.
 Press Keep Warm/Cancel to stop the Sauté process.
 Please note, there was a timing typo in this part of the recipe before which caused some people to experience a Burn notice, and it has since been fixed so should work fine.

 - Add the celery, carrots, figs, almonds and rice and mix through.
 Add the stock and tinned tomatoes and stir really well to make sure all ingredients are well combined.
 Scrape down any rice kernels or vegetables stuck to the sides of the pot.